ReDI-School/js-berlin-2024-spring/lesson02.md

 <!-- .element: class="fragment" -->

-Harald and Woytek volunteered to pay for the tickets.
+Harald and Abdo volunteered to pay for the tickets.
 Use JavaScript to compute how much each has to pay.
 <!-- .element: class="fragment" -->